open-guides/og-search-engineering/README.md

 Ultimately, the goal of a search system is to accept queries, and use the index to return appropriately ranked results.
 While this subject can be incredibly complex and technical, we mention a few of the key aspects to this part of the system.

-* **Performance:** users notice when the system they interact with is laggy. ❗️Google has done [extensive research](http://services.google.com/fh/files/blogs/google_delayexp.pdf), and they have noticed that number of searches falls 0.6%, when serving is slowed by 300ms.
+* **Performance:** users notice when the system they interact with is laggy. ❗️Google has done [extensive research](http://services.google.com/fh/files/blogs/google_delayexp.pdf), and they have noticed that the number of searches falls 0.6%, when serving is slowed by 300ms.
 They recommend to serve results under 200 ms for most of your queries.
 A good article [on the topic](http://highscalability.com/latency-everywhere-and-it-costs-you-sales-how-crush-it).
-This is the hard part: the system needs to collect documents from, possibly, many computers, than merge them into possible a very long list and then sort that list in the ranking order.
+This is the hard part: the system needs to collect documents from, possibly, many computers, than merge them into possibly a very long list and then sort that list in the ranking order.
 To complicate things further, ranking might be query-dependent, so, while sorting, the system is not just comparing 2 numbers, but performing computation.
 * **🔹Caching results**: is often necessary to achieve decent performance. ❗️ But caches are just one large gotcha.
-The might show stale results when indices are updated or some results are blacklisted.
-Purging caches is a can of worms of itself: a search system might not have the capacity to serve the entire query stream with an empty (cold) cache, so the [cache needs to be pre-warmed](https://stackoverflow.com/questions/22756092/what-does-it-mean-by-cold-cache-and-warm-cache-concept) before the queries start arriving.
+They might show stale results when indices are updated or some results are blacklisted.
+Purging caches is a can of worms in itself: a search system might not have the capacity to serve the entire query stream with an empty (cold) cache, so the [cache needs to be pre-warmed](https://stackoverflow.com/questions/22756092/what-does-it-mean-by-cold-cache-and-warm-cache-concept) before the queries start arriving.
 Overall, caches complicate a system’s performance profile.
 Choosing a cache size and a replacement algorithm is also a [challenge](https://en.wikipedia.org/wiki/Cache_performance_measurement_and_metric).
 * **Availability**: is often defined by an uptime/(uptime + downtime) metric.
 When the index is distributed, in order to serve any search results, the system often needs to query all the shards for their share of results. ❗️That means, that if one shard is unavailable, the entire search system is compromised.
 The more machines are involved in serving the index — the higher the probability of one of them becoming defunct and bringing the whole system down.
-* **Managing multiple indices:** Indices for large systems may separated into shards (pieces) or divided by media type or indexing cadence (fresh versus long-term indices).
+* **Managing multiple indices:** Indices for large systems may be separated into shards (pieces) or divided by media type or indexing cadence (fresh versus long-term indices).
 Results can then be merged.
 * **Merging results of different kinds**: e.g. Google showing results from Maps, News etc.

 ## Quality, evaluation, and improvement